nekomaru555555-web/CattitudeFlow/Manual_en.md

 | `E_APP_NOT_READY` | Wait for the app to finish starting, then retry |
 | `E_WEBVIEW2_UNAVAILABLE` | Install WebView2 Runtime |
 | `E_SETTINGS_CORRUPT` | Settings will be reset automatically.
 Reconfigure your settings |

+File read/write errors and native dialog messages are shown in the language selected in Settings.

 ### Auto-save is not working
 1. Check that Settings → Notes/Tickets → **Auto-save** is enabled